fgadaleta/fitchain-verifier/README.md

 ## Sample use case

+Prior to model verification, a number of actors cooperate to create such a model.
+Specifically at least one data provider, one model provider, one compute provider and assigned gossipers are required for such a task.
+Below are the four essential steps required by each actor to create a new model asset.

+### Step 1
+Data Provider owns the csv file (eg. `example/train.csv`) where the original training data is stored

+### Step 2
+Model Provider owns the algorithm (eg. as in `example/train_model.py`)

+### Step 3
+Compute provider (for this use case == Data Provider) performs model training by using keras/Tensorflow (or any available machine learning library).
+As an example one can train the neural network in `example/train_model.py` by launching `$ python train_model.py`

+After model is trained, it is exported to the local filesystem of the compute provider (eg. `example/model_params.h5`) and stored to IPFS with something like `$ ipfs add example/model_params.h5` (it is possible to save directly to IPFS without storing the model to local filesystem)

+#### Step 4
+A model verifier who is in possession of testing data (eg. `example/test.csv`), can fetch the model from IPFS and perform off-chain verification launching script `$ python verify_model.py`

+Verification output can be written to fitchain smart contract together with verifier signature and address.

+(WORK IN PROGRESS)

 ### Compute provider
 Compute provider trains an image classifier on a private dataset and stores the trained model to IPFS